Working with Floats

 echo $a === $b ? 'same' : 'not same';

-If you run the code, some of you will be surprised that the program printed not same.
+If you run the code, some of you might be surprised that the program outputs not same.

-Mathematical operations with float numbers cause errors due to conversion between decimal and binary systems.
-For example 0.1 + 0.2 equates to 0.300000000000000044….
-Therefore, when comparing floats, we must tolerate a small difference from a certain decimal place.
+Mathematical operations with floating-point numbers can lead to precision errors due to the conversion between decimal and binary representations.
+For example, 0.1 + 0.2 results in something like 0.300000000000000044….
+Therefore, when comparing floats, we need to tolerate a small difference, an epsilon.

-And that's what the Floats class is doing.
-The following comparison will work as expected:
+And that's exactly what the Floats class does.
+The following comparison will now work as expected:

 echo Floats::areEqual($a, $b) ? 'same' : 'not same'; // same

-The Floats class tolerates differences less than 1e-10.
-If you need to work with more precision, use the BCMath library instead.
+The Floats class tolerates differences smaller than 1e-10.
+If you need to work with higher precision, consider using the BCMath library instead.

 Float Comparison